 6. Copperhead Snake Females Have Eggs Hatch Inside Them

-Copperhead snakes are viviparous, meaning their eggs hatch inside their body after a gestation period.
-This gestation period is slightly longer than the average snake’s gestation period.
+Copperhead snakes are ovoviviparous, meaning their eggs hatch inside their body after a gestation period.
+This gestation period is roughly the same as the amount of time it would take if the female laid eggs and then incubated them.
+The only difference is that it’s happening inside the mother so she can protect them until they’re ready to be on their own.
 The babies are born alive and completely independent.

 Opossums will take on copperhead snakes for a meal, and that’s because they’re immune to their venom.
 Something blocks the snake venom molecules from being able to communicate with their bodies, so they survive even if they’re struck.